ABOUT THE EVENT

 How can I purchase tickets to the 2014 Prudential U.S. Figure Skating Championships?

-All single session tickets, including the Smucker’s Skating Spectacular, will go on sale on Friday, September 27, at 11am (EDT) and are available for purchase at Ticketmaster.com, through Ticketmaster Order-by-Phone at 800-745-3000, and in person, at the TD Garden box office.
+All-event and single session tickets, including the Smucker’s Skating Spectacular, are available for purchase at Ticketmaster.com, through Ticketmaster Order-by-Phone at 800-745-3000, and in person, at the TD Garden box office.

-All-event tickets continue to be offered through Ticketmaster and the TD Garden box office, and with a limited supply, through the Local Organizing Committee.
-All-event tickets offer the best seat selection and the best value – with discounts of up to 45% in the lower bowl [and 65% in the upper bowl] from the cost of purchasing all tickets individually.
+All-event tickets offer the best value – with discounts of up to 45% in the lower bowl [and 65% in the upper bowl] from the cost of purchasing all tickets individually.
 An all-event ticket is also the only way to purchase a practice pass.
 Practice passes will not be sold outside the purchase of an all-event ticket.

 There is also more information to be found under the Tickets section of this website.